aFunkyBass/slowplay/README.md

 ### Requirements

 Slowplay distributable is compiled using pyinstaller, so it should be running out of the box on most modern systems as all the libraries are built-in.
-Please report your issues on this repository.
+Please report any issues on this repository.

 ## Shortcuts

 SlowPlay offers the following shortcuts:

+- **Ctrl+R**: Open recent files list
-**CTRL+q**: Quit application
+- **Ctrl+Q**: Quit application

 The following commands are used to control playback and they're all assigned to the numeric keypad.
 Refer to the drawing below for visual help.